juliorosseti/awards/README.md

 </h3>
 <br />

-We have developed a RESTful API to facilitate the reading and analysis of the list of nominees and winners in the Worst Film category of the Golden Raspberry Awards.
+We have developed a RESTful API to facilitate the reading and analysis of the list of nominees and winners in the Worst Movies category of the Golden Raspberry Awards.
 The application meets a series of functional and non-functional requirements to ensure efficiency, ease of use, and data integrity.

 ## Project technologies